theavijitsarkar/meteor-f7-camera/README.md

-# meteor-f7-camera
+# Meteor Camera for Framework7

 Updated camera module for meteor with framework7.
-Also fixes new chrome issues
+Also fixes new chrome issues.